 We truly believe in the benefits of learning and developing language skills and want to share our skills and knowledge with as many people as possible.
 Our department is involved in outreach work with local schools; we offer language modules for those taking degrees in other areas as well as extra-curricular classes for students and the wider community; in addition to our degree programmes of course.
 Recently, we’ve developed an innovative new programme for those that wish to study a degree in Modern Languages, but have not taken languages at A-Level.

 Vast library collections

-In Special Collections, we hold important manuscripts from Italy, Germany and other parts of the world.
-The University of Birmingham library is the 11th largest research library in the UK, housing over 2.7 million volumes.
+You’ll be able to access a wealth of primary sources in many different languages.
+Our Special Collections hold important manuscripts from Italy, Germany and other parts of the world.
+The University of Birmingham library is one of the largest research libraries in the UK, housing over 2.7 million volumes.
 We have more than 200 journal and newspaper subscriptions for Modern Languages alone and have key research collections like The German Documentation Centre (German politics); Spanish Golden Age Rare Books (microfiche); substantial world cinema holdings (DVD); beautiful rare early European, Arabic, and Far Eastern manuscripts in our Special Collections.

 Take a look at our investigation in to why it is a great idea to study languages at university.